OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 }
 ```

 This method iterates through a list of directories, and returns "true" (device rooted) if the <code>su</code> binary is found in any of them.
 Checks like this are easy to deactivate - all you have to do is to replace the code with something that returns "false".
-Methok hooking using an Xposed module is one way to do this.
+Method hooking using an Xposed module is one way to do this.

 This method  <code>XposedHelpers.findAndHookMethodfindAndHookMethod</code> allows you to override existing class methods.
 From the decompiled code, we know that the method performing the check is called <code>c()</code> and located in the class <code>com.example.a.b</code>.
 An Xposed module that overrides the function to always return "false" looks as follows.